wordofwarning/wordofwarning.org/current/2013-springsummer/evans/index.md

 ####Credits
 Supported by hÅb and The Lowry.
-Developed with support from Works Ahead, Contact, University of Salford and public funding by the National Lottery through Arts Council England.
+Developed with support from Works Ahead, Contact, The Future, University of Salford and public funding by the National Lottery through Arts Council England.
 Photography by Layla Sailor.

 ####Websites